manoj-surabathulla/netflix-gpt/README.md

 - GPT search filter
 - Created Multi-Language in our application
 - \*Every State we are storing by using redux toolkit. "because it is used for data layer"
+- Login to the platform-openApi
+- Go to personal and click API key and generate the key ("https://platform.openai.com/api-keys")
+- \*Promise.all() - read about this topic

 # Features